binalyze/air-mcp/README.md

 - `List all assets in the system`
 - `List all acquisition profiles in the system`
 - `List all organizations in the system`
+- `List all cases in the system`
+- `List all policies in the system`

+You can also filter by organization ID:

+- `List all assets for organization 123`
+- `Show me all cases for organization 456`
+- `Get policies for organization 789`

 ### API Token Requirement